Skip to primary navigation Skip to content Skip to footer

 Portuguese female chef Marlene Vieira

 Chef Marlene Vieira’s mission is to present diner’s with the richness of Portuguese gastronomy.
 She believes Portuguese edible heritage is bountiful and a key element of the national identity.
 Her work is meant to keep the legacy alive and well.
-This translates into the creation of dishes that blend tradition, convictions and innovation.
+This translates into the creation of dishes that blend tradition and innovation.

-Without forsaking the know-how of yesteryears, chef Marleve Vieira likes to cook putting the spotlight on local ingredients such as mushrooms, octopus, eggs and local varieties of rice.
+Without forsaking the know-how of yesteryears, chef Marleve Vieira likes to cook, putting the spotlight on local ingredients such as mushrooms, octopus, eggs and local varieties of rice.

 4. CHEF JUSTA NOBRE